E-1 Visa for Treaty Traders: Rules and Benefits

 3. The trade must be substantial

-In order to qualify for the E1 visa, the trade being conducted must be considered substantial.
+In order to qualify for the E-1 visa, the trade being conducted must be considered substantial.
 Substantial trade is defined as trade “sufficient to ensure a continuous flow” between the US and the treaty country.
-This means consular officers granting E1 visas will be focused on the number of transactions more than the monetary value.
+Consular officers consider both the number of transactions and the overall value or volume of trade, depending on the nature of the business.

 4. The trade must be principally between the United States and the treaty country.